 Serving Education Every Day!

 Whether students are learning in school or at home, we are committed to ensuring that they have access to healthy food.
-With funding from the United States Department of Agriculture, meals served to all students in school are free of charge through the end of December.
+With funding from the United States Department of Agriculture, meals served to all students in school are free of charge through the 2020-21 school year.
 Free meals for children engaged in full-remote or virtual learning can be ordered and picked up weekly.
 Learn more about Meals for Home here.

 We believe that good nutrition is a key to learning.
 Our mission is to provide high quality, healthy school meals that support student growth and learning.